tensorlayer/awesome-tensorlayer/readme.md

 Our distributed training is powered by [Uber Horovod](https://github.com/uber/horovod), to the best of our knowledge, it is the best solution for TensorFlow.

 - Our small examples [here](https://github.com/tensorlayer/tensorlayer/tree/master/examples/distributed_training) can help you to understand and test our API easily.
+Note that, due to the small data size, using more GPUs could not have performance gain, these examples just show you how to use the API.

 ### 1.4 More DatasetAPI and TFRecord Examples